- Part 1. Understanding digital thermometers and battery importance

 Part 6.
 FAQs about digital thermometer battery

-What size battery does a digital thermometer use?
+What size battery for a digital thermometer?

 What should I do if my thermometer is not working after replacing the battery?